iamhashir/CodeLabII-2020-2021/Chapter-2-Advancing-Arrays/Exercises/README.md

 ## Exercise 1 - Input Arrays :ballot_box_with_check:

 Write a program that requests five numbers from the user and adds these into an array.
-Once the values have been inputted display them to the user is a nicely formatted list.
+Once the values have been inputted display them to the user in a nicely formatted list.

 #### Extension Problem (Optional):